AsherTeo/TEM-Visionary---Processing-and-Analysis-Tools-for-Electron-Microscopy/README.md

 # TEM Particle Tracking: Image Processing and Computer Vision Analysis

 ## Disclaimer
-**Note**: The showcased video is not a representation of the work completed during my professional endeavors.
+**Note**: The showcased video is not a representation of the work completed during my professional endeavors, and also due to the confidentiality of my work.
 Its selection is based on confidential content, with the primary objective being a demonstration and showcase of my skills.
 ## Overview
 The primary goal of this project is to track the individual growth of particles over time and analyze the resulting trends.
 In real-world scenarios, particles often undergo nucleation, a process where small particles form and grow.
 Understanding the nucleation process is crucial for comprehending the overall particle growth dynamics.
 Additionally, the project aims to investigate instances where particles exhibit sudden size changes, attributed to chemical processes.